Trinity College students, alumni, parents and friends can visit the main calendar page for a complete listing of upcoming events and important dates.

 The Larkin-Stuart Lectures

 The Larkin-Stuart Lectures, endowed in 1969, are co-sponsored by Trinity College and St. Thomas’s Anglican Church.
 Among the most prestigious given on the University of Toronto campus, the lectures vary in topic, but all are based broadly on the subject of theology.
 The list of lecturers is long and distinguished and includes Robertson Davies, Northrop Frye, P.D.
-James, Michael Ignatieff, Father Owen Lee, Burton Mack, Rabbi Dow Marmur, Atom Egoyan, Charles Taylor, Mark Kingwell, David Halton,and the Most Rev. Rowan Williams, Archbishop of Canterbury and the Honourable Frank Iacobucci.
+James, Michael Ignatieff, Father Owen Lee, Burton Mack, Rabbi Dow Marmur, Atom Egoyan, Charles Taylor, Mark Kingwell, David Halton, the Most Rev. Rowan Williams, Archbishop of Canterbury and the Honourable Frank Iacobucci.

 The Keys Lectures